bafnasamidha/bafnsamidha/README.md

 - 🔭 I’m currently working on frontend design learning.

-- 🌱 I’m currently learning backend development.
+- 🌱 Way on flourishing backend->----------------->DevOps.

-- ❓ Ask me about anything related to C++ and web technology
+- ❓ Ask me about anything related to C++ and web technology.